BesturogMestur/daugar/README.md

 # Lokaverkefni Draugar

-this is our shity version of pacman
+this is our shity version of pacman you can move by typing w,a,s or d and hitting enter

 ### Design patterns.